 Fleur Pierets is a Belgian award-winning performance artist, writer, speaker and LGBTQ+ advocate whose work balances between photography and theory, performance and non-fiction.

 Together with her wife, Julian P. Boom, she founded Et Alors?
 Magazine, featuring conversations with queer musicians, visual artists, writers and performers.

-In 2017, Fleur and Julian started 22–The Project, a performance art piece in which the couple would marry in every country that legalized same-sex marriage.
-There were 22 countries when they launched the project in 2017 – since then, the number of countries has grown to 28.
+In 2017, Fleur and Julian launched 22 The Project, a performance art piece in which the couple planned to get married in every country that legalised same-sex marriage at the time.

 Following the untimely death of her wife in 2018, after only four marriages, Fleur turned to writing which led to her debut memoir ‘Julian’.
 Published in Dutch by Das Mag and in English by 3 TimesRebelPress.

 Pierets two-volume children’s book Love Around the World and Love is Love, in which Fleur fulfill’s the dream of their beautiful 22 The Project, was published in the USA by Six Foot Press in 2020 and beautifully illustrated by Fatinha Ramos.

 Fleur talks at consulates and embassies worldwide and at companies like Google and WeWork in New York, about the work she and her wife did as a female artist couple.
 About their online publication Et Alors?
 Magazine, the importance of inclusion, of completing the wedding performance piece, and the need to keep on working as a human rights advocate by launching bridge-building projects.

 The keynote is an invitation and a dialogue about responsibility and how you can effect change in the world through positive communication.